What is the time frame of the program?

 I go to school in the Front Range should I still apply?

-- Yes.
-While the FC-FLIP is designed to provide an entry into Federal land management agencies for students in the Four Corners, we encourage those who are highly qualified, from elsewhere in Colorado, or nationwide, to apply.
-Every year, we have several interns from CSU or CU, as well as, a couple of interns from outside of Colorado.
+Yes.
+While the FC-FLIP is designed to provide an entry into Federal land management agencies for students in the Four Corners, we encourage those who are highly qualified, from elsewhere in Colorado or nationwide, to apply.
+Every year, we have several interns from CSU or CU and a couple of interns from outside of Colorado.

 Is housing provided?